Azure/bicep-reps/active/0000-bicep-version-pinning.md

 ### AzCLI updates
 #### Basic mechanism
-The AzCLI bicep module should be enhanced to install the latest version that satisfies the version constraints.
-The following is the proposed flow that AzCLI should follow:
+- The AzCLI bicep module should be enhanced to parse the appropriate `bicepconfig.json` file by recursively searching upwards from the current directory.
+It should then install the latest Bicep version that satisfies the specified version constraints.
-- Download the latest Bicep executable into a separate location from the location used today for Bicep exe's managed by AzCLI e.g. `~\.azure\bin\helper\bicep-latest.exe`.
-- Invoke aka.ms/BicepReleases to get the list of Bicep version tags.
-- Invoke the newly proposed `versioning` CLI command (see [details](#new-commands)), passing along the list of Bicep version tags and the Bicep file(s) being compiled.
-- If a maximum version is succesfully returned from the `versioning` CLI command, download it and install it as usual into `~\.azure\bin\bicep.exe`.
+    - For example, given the version constraint `>=0.31.0 <0.32.0` and the available Bicep release tags `[0.21.14, 0.31.1, 0.31.92, 0.32.45]`, AzCLI would download version `0.31.92`.
 - If no version constraints are found, AzCLI should default to using locally installed version (or downloading the latest version if no Bicep is not installed locally).

 ### Note about `use_binary_from_path` config value